Immigrate to Malaysia from US

 US company relocation in Malaysia

 The relocation of a US business in Malaysia is possible, yet, some conditions are imposed.
 For instance, the company owner must verify if the activities in USA can also be developed in Malaysia.
 There are special licenses and permits to obtain in order to legally relocate the US company to Malaysia.
 The de-registration of a firm in USA is needed, followed by the registration as a limited liability company in Malaysia.
 Plus, the Malaysian authorities impose that company owners provide employment opportunities on the market and hire local staff.
 Besides having a representative office once the company is relocated, the fees for registration need to be paid.
-Assistance and legal advice are provided by our team of lawyers in Malaysia for US citizens interested in company relocation in this country.
+Assistance and legal advice are provided by our team of lawyers in Malaysia for US citizens interested in company relocation in this country and in the process required for citizens who need to immigrate to Malaysia.
+We are here to help you move to Malaysia.

 Making investments in Malaysia